 3/ The course is home to several troops of baboons, who are generally docile, and their presence is an attraction for visitors.

 4/ This is a country club, so there are bowling greens and tennis courts for members.

-5/ The SA Senior Open has been played at Plettenberg Bay the last two years, both won by Mark McNulty.
+5/ The SA Senior Open has been played at Plettenberg Bay four times between 2017 and 2021, the first two won by Mark McNulty and the next two by James Kingston.
 The club hosted the 2018 SA Mid-Amateur Champs, and 2019 SA Country Districts.

 2020 Lukas Steyn & Sarah Parvin